-MI premium rates are also subject to state regulation to protect policyholders against the adverse effects of excessive, inadequate or unfairly discriminatory rates and to encourage competition in the insurance marketplace.
-Any increase in premium rates must be justified, generally on the basis of the insurer's loss experience, expenses and future trend analysis.
-The general mortgage default experience may also be considered.
-Premium rates are subject to review and approval by state regulators.
+MI premium rates are subject to prior approval in certain states, which requirement is designed to protect policyholders against excessive, inadequate or unfairly discriminatory rates and to encourage competition in the insurance marketplace.
+In these states, any change in premium rates must be justified, generally on the basis of the insurer's loss experience, expenses and future trend analysis.
+Trends in mortgage default rates are also considered.

 State insurance receivership law, not federal bankruptcy law, would govern any insolvency or financially hazardous condition of our insurance subsidiaries.
-The Wisconsin OCI has substantial authority to issue orders or seek and control a state insurance receivership proceeding to address the insolvency or a financially hazardous condition of an insurance company that it regulates.
+The Wisconsin OCI has substantial authority to issue orders or seek to control a state insurance receivership proceeding to address the insolvency or financially hazardous condition of an insurance company that it regulates.
 Under Wisconsin law, the Wisconsin OCI has substantial flexibility to restructure an insurance company in a receivership proceeding.
-The Wisconsin OCI is obligated to optimize the value of an insolvent insurer's estate for the benefit of its policyholders, whose claims are prioritized relative to the claims of shareholders.
+The Wisconsin OCI is obligated to maximize the value of an insolvent insurer's estate for the benefit of its policyholders.
+In all insurance receiverships under state insurance law, policyholder claims are prioritized relative to the claims of shareholders.